aletheia-microservices/aletheia-artifact-osdi26/README.md

 The experiments include the analysis of **realistic applications** (digota, sockshop, eshopmicroservices, postnotification, dsb_socialnetwork, dsb_mediamicroservices, trainticket) and **synthetic applications** (app1, app2, app3, app4, app5), all located under `blueprint/examples/` folder.

 Run the experiments for all applications.
-If you want to run experiments only for realistic or synthetic applications, you can add the `--realistic` or `--synthetic` flag, respectively.
+If you are running the experiments only for realistic or synthetic applications, you can add the `--realistic` or `--synthetic` flag, respectively.
 You can use the `--help` flag to see all available options.

 ```zsh
 ./run.sh
 ```

+The script will run the experiments 5 times for each application.
+Peak memory usage is collected using the `time` command with memory reporting support (e.g., GNU `time -v` commonly available on Linux or BSD `/usr/bin/time -l` on macOS).

-The results for each analysis iteration will be saved under `aletheia/eval/metrics/{current_date}/` and `aletheia/eval/memory/{current_date}/`.
+The results for each analysis iteration will be saved under `aletheia/eval/metrics/{date}/` and `aletheia/eval/memory/{date}/`.

 The output containing the detected warnings will be saved under `aletheia/output/{app}/analysis/`.